-The NTA first lists your name, any aliases you may have used, your alien registration number (A#), date of birth, and address.
+The NTA first lists your name, any aliases you might have used, your alien registration number (A#), date of birth, and address.
 Review this information to ensure that all listed information is correct and that there are no misspellings.
 For example, an incorrect address on your NTA could mean that you miss receiving important information from the Immigration Court in the future.

 Directly under your address, the NTA lists three different statements, but only one box will be checked off.
 The choices are:

 Make sure the correct box is marked.
 Notably, an arriving alien has extremely limited rights in removal proceedings.
 Additionally, people who entered the U.S. without being admitted or paroled have fewer opportunities for adjustment of status (applying for a green card) than those who entered lawfully.

 The NTA will then list the factual allegations against you.
 Typically, the allegations will be: